Table of Contents

 4. Spinning product photography display

 Not everyone in the industry presents a spinning product image, so take the lead and amaze your customers by giving them an immersive experience of your jewelry pieces.
 It enables you to display every unique detail of your jewelry and may increase customer interaction.
 Aside from its added aesthetic value, a spinning product photo display or a 360-degree product view when added to your product page is said to increase the conversion rate from 10 to 40%.

 5. Be different when working with accessories

 Always think out of the box when it comes to using accessories.
 It can play a significant role in elevating the overall look of your photo if you’re not going to minimize its ability to add power to your subject.
 Avoid traditional or standard accessory placement.
 For instance, if you’re using flowers as an accessory to your jewelry, avoid the usual ‘flowers scattered in the background’ or ‘a flower beside or behind the subject.’
 Desire to be different by using accessories in a way that will make you easily distinguishable from your competitors.

 In the photo above, Cerrone Jewellers used rose petals in the background, but instead of just scattering them around the subject, it picked a petal where the diamond engagement ring lays breathtakingly.
 Here, the accessory has become a bold part of the photo.
 It sets a romantic mood that matches the purpose of the subject.

 There’s plenty of room for experimentation when it comes to jewelry photography.
 Don’t limit yourself to traditional practices because that might also be limiting your opportunity to make sales.
-If you’re out of creative ideas, you can browse through magazines, visit websites of big jewelry brands, or curate through Pinterest.
+If you’re out of creative ideas, you can browse through magazines, visit the websites of big jewelry brands, or curate through Pinterest.
 You can always find inspiration everywhere, and when you found it, your creative juices will flow, and it will show in your jewelry product images.

 What other jewelry photography ideas can you share?
 Feel free to share and comment below!